-Over the past two decades, laparoscopic surgery has emerged as a minimally invasive alternative to open surgery.
-While traditional laparoscopy has been a widely adopted minimally invasive alternative to many previously open procedures, it still has many limitations including: (i) requiring multiple incisions to achieve the optimal visualization and instrument triangulation required to perform successful surgery; (ii) creating physical challenges by forcing the surgeon's hands and arms be placed in awkward angles and requiring the surgeon to hold instruments in fixed positions for long periods of time; (iii) requiring a surgical assistant to stabilize and move a laparoscopic camera; (iv) creating a cumbersome and potentially tissue-damaging fulcrum at the patient's abdominal wall where instruments are manipulated; (v) involving rigid instruments that lack the internal articulation required to enhance dexterity in complex or difficult tasks, including dissection and retraction; and (vi) involving procedures that are performed with two dimensional, or 2-D, visualization of the operative space, making depth perception difficult.
+While laparoscopy has improved the invasive nature of many previously open procedures, it still has many limitations.
+Traditional, or rigid, laparoscopy still requires multiple incisions to achieve the visualization and instrument triangulation required to perform successful surgery.
+Rigid laparoscopy also creates physical challenges by forcing the surgeon's hands and arms into awkward angles, requiring the surgeon to hold instruments in fixed positions for long periods of time, and requiring an assistant to stabilize and move a laparoscopic camera.
+Another challenge associated with rigid laparoscopic surgery is the creation of a cumbersome and potentially tissue-damaging fulcrum at the patient's abdominal wall where instruments are manipulated.
+Nearly all laparoscopic instruments are rigid instruments that lack the internal articulation required to enhance dexterity in complex tasks.
+Most laparoscopic surgeries are performed with two dimensional, or 2-D, visualization of the operative field, making depth perception difficult.